Consensys/doc.goquorum/docs/HowTo/Configure/BasicPermissions.md

+---
+description: Configure Basic Permissions
+---

-## Configure Basic Permissions
+# Configure Basic Permissions

 Node Permissioning is used to define:

 1. The nodes that a particular GoQuorum node is able to connect to
-2. The nodes that a particular GoQuorum node is able to receive connections from
+1. The nodes that a particular GoQuorum node is able to receive connections from

 In the [basic permissions model](../../Concepts/Permissioning/BasicNetworkPermissions.md), permissioning is managed at the individual node level by using the `--permissioned` command line flag when starting the node.